ifelsethenloop/netscout/readme.txt

+# NetScout data extract utility

-Summary: A quick and portable utility using html forms to extract NetScout data from nGenius, via the NetScout API's available
+### Summary: A quick and portable utility using html forms to extract NetScout data from nGenius, via the NetScout API's available

 *Relevance and why this tool is useful*